lewhunt/mixmotion/local.md

 ## Installation

-Developers can also install the player as an open source component to use in their own React apps:
+Developers can also install Mixmotion Player as an open source component to use in React apps.
+Quickest install method is via the npm i command below.
+Or integrate it manually for more control by grabbing the lib folder in this repo along with the associated dependencies.

 ```bash
 npm install mixmotion-player